NiklasAsselmann/SpatialOptimization/data/README.md

 - In the folder "finalData" all data is stored which we finally used after preprocessing
-- Thus, these data were already appropriately tailored to the study area, the cell size was adjusted, the coordinate system was adjusted, and all data were converted to raster format.
+- Thus, these data were already appropriately tailored to the study area, the cell size was adjusted, the coordinate system was adjusted, and all data were converted to raster format
-- If you are interested in the raw data just contact us.
+- If you are interested in the raw data just contact us